Top 10 Natural food preservatives

 Back in history, honey was the most used natural preservative.
 Its high content of sugar makes it fit as a preservative.

-It can absorb the moisture out of any food item and also protects its freshness for a longer time.
+It can absorb the moisture out of any food item and protect its freshness for a longer time.
 Honey is mostly useful for fruits and vegetables.

 7. VINEGAR

-Usually, remembered as pickling, vinegar is the best way of preserving foods.
-The acetic acid in vinegar kills the bacteria and makes the surroundings unfit for it to grow again.
+Vinegar is arguably the most popular way of preserving foods.
+The Acetic Acid in vinegar kills the bacteria and makes the surroundings unfit for them to grow again.

 Vinegar keeps fruits, vegetables, and eggs intact for days, even months.